USRSE/usrse.github.io/_events/repeated/community-call.md

 # note that the dtstart and rdate at the end are the same
 rrule:
   - DTSTART;TZID=America/New_York:20220113T120000
-# first tuesday of every month
+# second Thursday of every month
   - RRULE:UNTIL=20251211T120000;FREQ=MONTHLY;BYDAY=+2TH
   - RDATE;TZID=America/New_York:20220108T120000
 ---